 Most educational institutions have been built to cater for a variety of mixed uses.
 A complex can comprise classrooms, lecture theatres, halls of residence, kitchens and refractories, as well as laboratories and sports facilities.
 Each area poses a different type of fire and security risk and our engineers are aware that when working on site that we have to comply with all policies and procedures.

-If you have a fire alarm system that is in need of upgrade due to parts becoming obsolete or malfunctions are causing too many unforeseen call outs and it no longer cost effective to maintain, please get in touch or complete the enquiry form below.
+If you have a fire alarm system that is in need of upgrade due to parts becoming obsolete or malfunctions are causing too many unforeseen call outs and it no longer cost effective to maintain, please get in touch.